Adopt A German Shepherd

 A GSD makes a wonderful friend and family pet but If you haven't had one before it is important to understand that this is a working breed and they can be 'difficult' to the uninitiated.
 A GSD needs a lot of exercise, some good basic training and companionship - they like to be with you.
 They can be very vocal and they are naturally protective towards their new family and property so you will need to think how you can manage this so as not to upset friends and neighbours.
 A bored and lonely GSD can be very destructive.

-All dogs adopted through GSDR come with 4 weeks free Pet Plan Insurance
+When you adopt a German Shepherd through GSDR they come with 4 weeks free Pet Plan Insurance

 Please help us by making a donation so that we can help re home more unwanted German Shepherd Dogs.
 Donations can be sent to Jayne Shenstone, German Shepherd Rescue, Little Vauld, Marden Hereford HR1 3HA.
 We also accept Paypal payments - just click on the Paypal button below.
 Thankyou.